DanTrz/GodotSpriteGenerator/README.md

  ![SpriteGenerator](https://github.com/user-attachments/assets/4db9db9c-7972-490a-9583-1815905c846a)
 # SpriteGenerator
 A simple 2D Sprite and SpriteSheet Generator from 3D models and Image Editor to tweak visuals of your sprites and SpriteSheets.
+This was created primarily for myself and tailored for my personal project needs.
+Therefore, this is very much specific to what I needed and wanted a simple, "pixel-like" look and feel for Low-Poly Models.
+Feel free to contribute, use or tweak it.
+This is very much under heavy development and it's not a finished product.
+I would say this is definetly something like an "Aplha" stage, but the key features are there and working.

 ## Features